 Have a Healthy Lifestyle

 You don’t need to focus too much on studying just because you are at home.
 You don’t have to sit all day facing your computers and reading all the syllabus that your professor has given you.
-You need to balance your personal life from your school life.
+You need to balance your personal life with your school life.
 You need to do some exercises every morning and stick to the routine.
-You need to eat healthy meals and not to skip even one meal a day.
-Even how busy you are, you need to take care of yourself.
+You need to eat healthy meals and not skip even one meal a day.
+Even with how busy you are, you need to take care of yourself.
 No one will do it for you, you need to do it for yourself.
-Studying online will give a better chance to have time for yourself in a while, you just need to do everything right and make everything balance.
+Studying online will give you a better chance to have time for yourself in a while, you just need to do everything right and make everything balanced.

 Good news: You can actually protect yourself as much as possible by wearing an N95 respirator face mask: Get your N95 respirator masks for the whole family today.

 Disclaimer: Please note that we can only pass on general information and cannot make any guarantees or be liable for any consequences of your decision making or behavior.
 Use good common sense and ask your healthcare provider or physician for advice.